WELCOME TO THE HOME OF THE ONLINE 2021 HELTASA National Extended Curriculum Programme (ECP) Colloquium

 - research-based (the ECP curriculum would be inquiry-based; students would research the subject matter rather than be given content);

 - research-informed (ECP academics would be involved in researching their own pedagogical practice and basing it on prior research rather than ‘common sense’) (Griffiths, 2004).

-We are excited to invite you to this colloquium and we are looking forward to hosting you in Cape Town.
+We are excited to invite you to this colloquium and we are looking forward to seeing you online.

-The Scientific and Organising Committee of the 2021 National Extended Curriculum Programme (ECP) Colloquium
+The Scientific and Organising Committee of the 2021 HELTASA National Extended Curriculum Programme (ECP) Colloquium

 XL MILLENNIUM CONFERENCE & EVENT MANAGEMENT